-Meanwhile, Gibraltar Reservoir (City of Santa Barbara's reservoir) is now at 78.8% capacity, with 3,914 acre-feet.
-Jameson Reservoir (Montecito Water District reservoir) is at 58.7% capacity, with 3,021 acre-feet.
-The City of Santa Barbara's Desalination facility has transitioned through its start-up phase and is now producing drinking water for the City of Santa Barbara.
+Meanwhile, Gibraltar Reservoir (City of Santa Barbara's reservoir) is now at 74.9% capacity, with 3,723 acre-feet.
+Jameson Reservoir (Montecito Water District reservoir) is at 57.7% capacity, with 2,966 acre-feet.

+The City of Santa Barbara's Desalination facility continues to produce drinking water for the City of Santa Barbara.
 The next milestone is for the facility to pass acceptance, which pertains to language in the contract.
 The facility has the capacity to produce nearly 3 million gallons of water per day, which is equivalent to 3,125 acre-feet of water annually or about 30% of the City's demand.

 The Rey Fire in 2016 and the Whittier and Thomas Fires in 2017 all occurred in the reservoirs' watersheds.
-All three reservoirs are now impacted significantly and will add significantly to sedimentation to the Jameson, Gibraltar, and Cachuma reservoirs depending on both the amount and the intensity of the next 2 to 3 year's winter storms.
+All three reservoirs are impacted with increased sedimentation from the burn areas.
+This impact will continue depending on the amount and the intensity of rainfall over the next 2 to 3 year's winter storms.
 This will impact their overall water storage capacity.
 In addition, water quality will be reduced with the increased sedimentation and carbon.
-An emergency meeting was called on December 15th of the Drought Action Work Group to provide information to the water purveyors on the significance of the fire's impact on water supplies.
+An emergency meeting was called on December 15, 2017 of the

+Drought Action Work Group to provide information to the water purveyors on the significance of the fire's impact on water supplies.
+The Drought Task Force will reconvene on October 18, 2018.

 The County-wide percentage of "Normal-Water-Year" rainfall is only 54%.

 Government Code Section 8630(c) requires the Board to review the need for the continued existence of the Proclamation of Local Emergency at least every 30 days.
 Government Code Section 8630(d) requires termination of the Proclamation of Local Emergency at the earliest possible date that conditions warrant.

 Fiscal and Facilities Impacts: Budgeted: No

 Fiscal Analysis:

 Costs continue to be compiled.
 Updates will be provided at future re-ratification Board items.

 Funding Sources FY 18-19 Costs to date Total Inception-to-date Project Costs

 General Fund \$0 \$122,883

 State \$85,000

 Federal

 Fees

 Other \$0 \$88,774

 Total \$0 \$296,657

 The CEO established a project code for tracking staffing costs and time associated with drought activities.
 Since declaration in January 2014, costs for management of emergency drought conditions have been reported by the CEO's Office of Emergency Management and Public Works' Department Flood Control and Water Agency Divisions; minor costs have been reported by the Agricultural Commissioner and Parks Department.

 Staffing Impacts:

 Although there are no FTE personnel resourced to management of the drought, labor hours as reported countywide at last analysis are approximately 2,395 hours for emergency drought management since tracking began in January 2014.

 Special Instructions:

-Direct the Clerk of the Board to send a copy of the minute order of these actions to the following:
+Direct the Clerk of the Board to send a copy of the minute order to the following:

-Office of Emergency Management, Attn: Sonia Thompson

-Flood Control District office, Attn: Christina Lopez
+Office of Emergency Management, Attn: Sonia Thompson Flood Control District office, Attn: Christina Lopez

 Attachments:

 Attachment A: Resolution Re-ratifying the Proclamation of Local Emergency Caused by Drought

 Conditions

 Authored by:

 Robert Lewin, Director OEM, (805) 681-5532